hummingbot/hummingbot-site/docs/governance/prp.md

 After the Pending period has finished, the PRP becomes Active and enables voting for 3 days:

-* No code changes should be made to the pull request during this period.
-A proposal may be considered invalid by the Foundation if changes occur.
+* No code changes should be made to the pull request during this period.  **A proposal may be considered invalid by the Foundation if changes occur**.
 * If the Quorum Percentage (currently 100,000 tokens) have voted (either directly or via delegation) and the Approval Threshold based on participating votes (currently 50%) is exceeded, the Foundation labels the Github pull request as “approved”;

 !!! warning "Proposal nullification"